16 Best Holiday and Christmas Movies on HBO Max (October 2024)

 ‘Tis the season to cozy up with loved ones, sip on hot cocoa, and indulge in heartwarming tales of holiday cheer.
 With the advent of streaming services, finding the perfect Christmas and holiday movies has never been easier, and HBO Max stands out as a treasure trove of festive cinematic delights.
-In this article, we will take you on a joyful cinematic journey through some of the best holiday and Christmas movies available on HBO Max.
-From timeless classics to modern favorites, these films are sure to bring merriment and warmth to your holiday season.
+This article will take you on a joyful cinematic journey through some of the best holiday and Christmas movies available on HBO Max.
+From timeless classics to modern favorites, these films will bring merriment and warmth to your holiday season.
 So grab your blanket, pour another cup of eggnog, and get ready to discover the festive magic waiting for you on HBO Max.

 15. Last Christmas (2019)

-‘Shazam!’ is a delightful holiday movie that goes beyond the typical superhero fare.
-Directed by David F. Sandberg, the film centers on Billy Batson, a young boy who magically transforms into an adult superhero (Zachary Levi) whenever he says the word “Shazam.”
+‘Shazam!’ is a delightful holiday movie that surpasses typical superhero fare.
+Directed by David F. Sandberg, the film centers on Billy Batson, a young boy who magically transforms into an adult superhero (Zachary Levi) whenever he says “Shazam.”
 Set in Philadelphia, the movie’s heartwarming charm emerges as it explores themes of family, friendship, and the power of belief.
 The endearing cast, including Asher Angel and Jack Dylan Grazer, infuses the story with humor and heart, making it a superb choice for holiday viewing.
 Feel free to check out the movie here.

 In the realm of Christmas comedies, ‘A Christmas Story Christmas’ takes center stage with the talented Clay Kaytis at the helm.
 This heartwarming tale follows the now-adult Ralphie as he embarks on a mission to recreate the magical Christmases of his childhood, weaving nostalgic enchantment into every detail.
 Returning to the cherished house on Cleveland Street, Ralphie seeks to bestow upon his children a holiday experience as wondrous as the one he once cherished while also rekindling connections with childhood friends.
 Amid the festivities, he endeavors to reconcile the memories of his Old Man.
 The film stars the talented Peter Billingsley and the charismatic Erinn Hayes.
 You can stream ‘A Christmas Story Christmas’ here.